khofstadter/khofstadter.com/_posts/2018-10-18-short-history-of-film-music.md

 <br>
 <br>

-## I. Silent Films
+### I. silent films
-### Beggining of the 20th Century
+#### beginning of the 20th Century

 ![[ add: picture: silent films with live music ]](https://rilm.files.wordpress.com/2013/02/silent-film-orchestra.jpg)

 * Silent films are not *really* silent, music, that wasn't specifically composed for the film was played by musicians live in the theatres.

-> At first, the music that went with these films was taken from anywhere, classical favourites, popular songs, folk song or cafe music.
+> At first, the music that went with these films was taken from anywhere, classical favorites, popular songs, folk song or cafe music.
 There was little or no attempt to give the music a dramatic importance, it was there to enliven the audience's experience.
 (Davis, 2010, p5)

 * Big cinemas' had orchestras, small ones maybe only a piano player.